appsmithorg/appsmith-docs/website/docs/getting-started/setup/instance-configuration/authentication/google-login.md

   ![Click to expand](</img/Google_OAuth_Consent_1.png>)

-2. Configure the OAuth consent screen with information about the app and the authorized domain where you are hosting Appsmith.
+2. Configure the OAuth consent screen with information about the app and the **Authorized domains** where you are hosting Appsmith.

   ![Click to expand](</img/Google_OAuth_Consent.png>)